 The first step is identification, particularly the key players in any network.
-Maya Townsend, author of Leveraging Human Networks to Accelerate Learning identifies the key influencers of any informal network:
+Maya Townsend, guest blogger at Fully-Verified and author of Leveraging Human Networks to Accelerate Learning identifies the key influencers of any informal network:

 • Hubs are directly connected to many people and, as a result, have the ability to disseminate information quickly.
 Hubs sometimes become bottlenecks: people so overwhelmed with information requests and communications that their productivity wanes.
 When this happens, the ripple effects have a disproportionate affect on the network and many people feel the results.
 They help CLOs spread information and accelerate change by getting messages out quickly and effectively across a wide network of individuals.